-An opportunity for a 3.5 year PhD position supported by NSG Group towards the discovery of new transparent conducting materials.
 This project aims to develop new transparent conducting materials for optoelectronic applications on glass.
 Currently used fluorine doped tin oxide is approaching its technological limitations and new materials are required to maintain the pace of efficiency and performance improvements in thin film PV devices, energy saving glazing and electronic displays and lighting.
 A current project sponsored by NSG Group is using computational methods to predict the composition and structure of new transparent conducting materials and this PhD studentship will be complementary to this existing project.
 Depending on the skills of the candidate, there are opportunities for experimental or computational approaches, so this position would suit candidates from a wide range of backgrounds.

 The PhD could take one of two routes depending on the skills and interests of the candidate; either: